opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/email-body/README.md

 The `body` field passed in the request body will be sanitised to prevent XSS attacks.
 The exact sanitisation process can be [found here](https://github.com/opengovsg/postmangovsg/blob/master/shared/src/templating/xss-options.ts).

-The easiest way to check the HTML output of your sanitised input is to make us of this [email editor](https://postman-editor.vercel.app/).
+The easiest way to check the HTML output of your sanitised input is to make use of this [email editor](https://postman-editor.vercel.app/).

 This same sanitisation process is applied to campaign emails.

-## Images
+## Embedding Images

 For more information on embedding images within the body of your email, go to [this section](embedding-images/).